 uniform (all elements have same properties) and

 organized into rectangular array (with rows and columns) that is planar (flat).

+Alternatively and optionally, non-rectangular and non-planar arrays, referred as “free-form arrays”, with elements in any order (see clause 12.5.4.2)

-O-RU shall expose via M-Plane logical model of O-RU consisting of one or more arrays composed of one or more array elements.
-Array element represents independently controllable entity including one or more radiating elements and related RF processing elements (here, RF processing element is an entity that processes RF signal and is not related to processing element defined in M-Plane).
+O-RU shall expose via the M-Plane a logical model of the O-RU consisting of one or more arrays composed of one or more array elements.
+An array element represents an independently controllable entity including one or more radiating elements and related RF processing elements (here, an RF processing element is an entity that processes RF signal and is not related to processing element defined in M-Plane).
 RX and TX are in general independently controllable for that in the model tx-arrays and rx-arrays are described as separate entities.
-If O-RU supports beamforming, then beamforming is realized within each array separately i.e., beamforming weight vector is applicable within one array.
-One or more arrays can occupy same physical location e.g., rx-array and tx-array that use same set of radiators.)
+If the O-RU supports beamforming, then beamforming is realized within each array separately i.e., a beamforming weight vector is applicable within one array.
+One or more arrays can occupy same physical location e.g., rx-array and tx-array that use same set of radiators.

+Optionally, non-rectangular and non-planar arrays (“free form arrays”) may be reported by the O-RU to the O-DU using specific M-Plane parameters.
+This allows the O-DU to operate the antenna array elements in any order, not just the normal order described in clause 12.5.4.1).
+This also allows the O-DU to support irregular antenna arrays such as those wrapping around a pole or with a non-rectangular arrangement (e.g. hexagonal array or “sunflower” pattern).
+This capability is governed by the O-RU feature ANTENNA-ARRAY-BY-COORDINATES; if this feature is supported by O-RU then the free-form antenna array may be used, otherwise the rectangular-array shall be used.

-Beamforming methods that use dynamic beamforming with beamforming weights conveyed in C-Plane message (in contrast to predefined beams) require the O-DU to know antenna properties.
+Beamforming methods that use dynamic beamforming with beamforming weights conveyed in C-Plane message (in contrast to predefined beams) require the O-DU to know the antenna properties of the O-RU.
 Different beamforming methods require knowledge of different subsets of antenna properties.

 ***Change #3***